-- For dual-channel configuration, the total size of memory module(s) installed per channel must be the same (DIMM_A1 = DIMM_B1). - When installing two or three DDR2 DIMM modules for single-channel configuration, this motherboard only supports single-sided memory modules. - When installing four DDR2 DIMM modules, install the single-sided memory modules. - When installing four single-sided DDR2 DIMM modules, the transfer rate reduces to 533 MHz. - Always install DIMMs with the same CAS latency.
+- For dual-channel configuration, the total size of memory module(s) installed per channel must be the same (DIMM_A1 = DIMM_B1). - For single-channel configuration, this motherboard only supports singlesided memory modules. - When installing four DDR2 DIMM modules, install the single-sided memory modules. - When installing four single-sided DDR2 DIMM modules, the transfer rate reduces to 533 MHz. - Always install DIMMs with the same CAS latency.
 For optimum compatibility, it is recommended that you obtain memory modules from the same vendor.
 Refer to the DDR2 Qualified Vendors List on next page for details.